 In 1955 more than 200,000 children in the US received a defective Polio vaccine.
 The manufacturing process to inactivate the live virus proved ineffective.
 The consequences were horrible.
 Naturally authorities worldwide (such as EU, EMA and FDA) wanted to prevent grave incidents like these.
 That’s why they started developing a continuously expanding body of ever more complex legislation.
 To help companies comply with these rules and regulations Good Manufacturing Practices (GMP) were developed.

 GMP offers practical guidelines (like the Annex 1 draft) to comply with the local and international laws and directives.
 The guidelines apply to all aspects of manufacturing and span the entire production cycle: from raw materials to the quality control of the final product.
 Major GMP issues are:

 - document management: both comprehensive and thorough;

 - verifying the accuracy of processes;

 - rules of conduct in the production environment;

 Data integrity: a key topic for GMP

 In the production of pharmaceuticals data integrity is an important issue.
 That’s why it is an essential part of GMP.
 The guidelines cover data integrity topics such as audit trail, serialisation, unique login procedures and logs.
 Auditors will check these requirements.
-Problems may arise with old QMS systems and hardware.
+Problems may arise with old Quality Management Systems and hardware.
 Luckily new equipment is often compliant.